Limebee/Ayesha-site/README.md

 # How It's Made:
 <strong>Tech used:</strong> HTML, CSS, Javascript

-I first focused on the structure for the site.
-I decided how I wanted to oraganize each section.
-I created a section for each part of the website.
-I started with the intro.
-Using HTML, I input the logo for the site as well as the photo.
-The button was created as well which leads to the about us section when clicked.
+I first focused on the structure of the site.
+I decided how I wanted to organize each section.
+I created sectioned each part of the website and labeled each.
+Using HTML, I input the logo for the site and the photo.
+The button leads to the about us section when clicked.
+I changed the button color and rounded the corners of it using CSS.
+I also added the images for each.
+I also created a list of services for the salon.
+I organized each type of service into sections and set the border's color and weight.
+For each stylist, I included their name and bio on the left.
+I added their picture on the right.
+For the salon hours, I created a table.
 # Lessons Learned
+This project helped me to refine my HTML and CSS skills.